 What is optimal variation?
 Our rule of thumb is 1:5.
 That is, 1' of height variation for every 5' of span.
 This is the reasoning behind our 7' and 10' standard poles.
 Take an SS-15 for example: the approximate 15' spans call for 3' of height variation.

-What about triangles?
-Try as you might, you won't be getting a twist out of a three-sided sail.
-However, a variation in height will still help minimize the effects of sagging, as the lowest point will be an attachment point as opposed to the center of the sail.
+What about three-sided sails?
+Try as you might, you won't be getting a twist out of a three-sided shade sail.
+However, a variation in height will still help minimize the effects of sagging because the lowest point will be an attachment point as opposed to the center of the sail.